Assume I want to compute one of the angles of a right triangle doing n...

 sniokd

-2022-07-17Added 22 answers
+Beginner2022-07-17Added 22 answers

 There is a third option you did not list, which I think would be the most natural.
-You can average the measurements of the opposite side to get your best estimate of the opposite side and similarly for the adjacent side, then use those values to compute .
+You can average the measurements of the opposite side to get your best estimate of the opposite side and similarly for the adjacent side, then use those values to compute θ.
 I will use subscripts to identify observations-they are more standard and easier to type.
 We would have

-Note that your second is really and let your first be To see which is more accurate, we can chase the impact of a single error through the computation.
+To see which is more accurate, we can chase the impact of a single error through the computation.
 As the errors are small, we expect that they add linearly.
-For each calculation, we want to assess and So we have
+For each calculation, we want to assess d θ d o i and d θ d a i So we have